Quiet Borderline Personality Disorder: An Overview

 However, many people haven’t heard of one specific subtype of BPD, called quiet borderline personality disorder, or quiet BPD.
 This condition may also be referred to as discouraged BPD, or high-functioning BPD.

 Psychologist Theodore Million originally proposed the idea of quiet BPD, along with three other subtypes of borderline personality disorder.
+These are known as BPD subtypes, which reflect different patterns of behavior and symptom expression.
 He suggests that people may be suffering from the same internal symptoms or feelings, but that these experiences may manifest in different ways for different people.
-In quiet BPD, the symptoms present more inwardly rather than outwardly.[1]
+In quiet BPD, the symptoms present more inwardly rather than outwardly, with unstable emotions and unstable moods being key features that are often internalized.
+The variability of symptoms means that mood swings or emotional episodes can last from a few hours to days, highlighting the fluctuating nature of quiet BPD (Millon et al., 2004).

 Diagnosing Quiet BPD

-- A pattern of intense and changing relationships, altering between extremes of “loving” or “hating” certain individuals
+2. A pattern of intense and changing relationships, alternating between extremes of “loving” or “hating” certain individuals

-- Struggling with an individual self-identity (Who am I?, What’s important to me?)
+3. Struggling with an individual self-identity and experiencing an unstable self-image (Who am I?, What’s important to me?)

-- Problems regulating anger, including physical or emotional outbursts toward others
+8. Problems regulating anger, including inappropriate anger and physical or emotional outbursts toward others

-- Dissociative episodes (feeling apart from reality), and/or paranoid worries brought on by stress and triggers
+9. Dissociative symptoms or episodes (feeling apart from reality), and/or paranoid worries brought on by stress and triggers

 Rather than lashing out or blaming others when there are triggers, individuals with quiet BPD may turn their anger inwards.
+In contrast, individuals with traditional BPD may experience intense anger that is expressed outwardly.
 Lo identifies the following symptoms that a person with quiet BPD might experience, in addition to, or instead of, symptoms listed in the DSM-5:

-- Hiding feelings.
-One might keep a lid on any negative feelings in public, or even have trouble identifying basic feelings.
+2. Hiding feelings.
+One might keep a lid on any negative feelings in public or even have trouble identifying basic feelings.

 Causes of Quiet BPD

-Experts believe that BPD develops during childhood, and is a combination of biological and environmental factors.
+Experts believe that BPD develops during childhood and is a combination of biological and environmental factors.
+A family environment characterized by invalidation, maltreatment, or neglect is a significant influence on the development of BPD.
+Additionally, a family history of mental health issues can contribute to the risk of developing BPD.
 Certain children are born with a higher vulnerability to trauma and neglect.
-This sensitivity, combined with traumatic experiences, can lead to the development of borderline personality disorder.[3]
+This sensitivity, combined with traumatic experiences, can lead to the development of borderline personality disorder and highlights the importance of considering various risk factors that increase the likelihood of developing quiet BPD (Cattane et al., 2017).

-Researchers are beginning to understand borderline symptoms as it relates to post-traumatic stress disorder, which may also develop in response to trauma.
+Researchers are beginning to understand borderline symptoms as they relate to post-traumatic stress disorder, which may also develop in response to trauma.
 Traumatic incidents can be very straightforward, such as an episode of physical or sexual abuse.
 However, children may also be traumatized by episodes of neglect, constant invalidation, or emotional and verbal abuse by parents or others.

 In a well-known book about borderline personality disorder, I Hate You–Don’t Leave Me, the authors note the effect a cold or withdrawn parent may have on a child.
-Even when parents aren’t abusive in a physical way, a lack of emotional support for a child may be one factor that leads to BPD.[4]
+Even when parents aren’t abusive in a physical way, a lack of emotional support for a child may be one factor that leads to BPD (Kreisman & Straus, 2010).

 Overlapping Diagnoses